evm-golf/golf/README.md

 This is the EVM Golf environment repo.

-The challenges are listed in the `challenges` folder.

 ## Guide

 essentially your can follow steps below to participate in this evm golf.